telerik/blazor-docs/components/panelbar/overview.md

 You can customize their rendering through the corresponding [Header Template]({%slug panelbar-templates-header%}) and [Content Template]({%slug panelbar-templates-content%}).

-By default, there is no Content in the items unless you provide a ContentTemplate.
+The content represents the items in the hierarchy that does not have children.
 The header contains the Text of the correponding data item (model).

 ![panelbar parts](images/panelbar-parts-overview.png)